Forest Fires Burn Through A-C Valley/Union to Set Up Date With DuBois Central Catholic

 It was Dietrich’s eighth home run this season and fifth in her last seven games.

-The Fires broke things open with three in the top of the seventh, keyed by a RBI single by Alexa Carll.
+The Fires broke things open with three in the top of the seventh, keyed by an RBI single by Alexa Carll.

 Flick was also 3 for 3 at the plate.